 Watching workers fasten wooden planks to the sides of steel beams near Roger Williams Hall the other day, we got vague ideas about some kind of bare-brick, hanging-fern, exposed-beam motif for the interior renovation.
 Not so, said project manager Paul Farnsworth.
 Read more about the renovation of Roger Williams and Hedge halls.

 On Sept.
-9, a crew from Physical Plant restored the 1873 eagle weathervane to its roost atop the carriage house at 10 Frye St., Bates’ newest student residence.
+9, a crew from Facility Services restored the 1873 eagle weathervane to its roost atop the carriage house at 10 Frye St., Bates’ newest student residence.
 Carpenters Tim Chouinard and Tom Winslow went up in a 65-foot cherry picker to remount the bird, with painter Dan Sands, who gave the bald eagle its colors, standing by.
 See images of the eagle being returned to its aerie.

 Can we talk?
 Campus Construction Update welcomes your questions, reminiscences and comments about campus improvements.
 Please e-mail staff writer Doug Hubley at this E-mail, stating “Construction Update” in the subject line.